The CAEC test is available across Canada, but only in provinces that have officially adopted the CAEC as their high school equivalency exam.

 Most results appear in your CAEC account within two business days, except for the writing section, which may take up to 20 business days.

 If you already passed some GED sections before the test was retired, don’t worry—your scores remain valid until May 2027.
-You won’t need to retake those subjects if you switch to the CAEC.
+You won’t need to retake those subjects if you work towards your CAEC.

 The CAEC is a strong, Canadian-designed credential that opens doors to better jobs, college programs, and new opportunities.
 If you’re ready to take the next step, Cansego is here to help you every step of the way.